valentina-alvarez/Guatemala-Data/PROPOSAL.md

 ### Background Information

-This survey was conducted on 143 girls in an all-girl boarding school in Guatemala before and after a pair of Duke students conducted STEM-focused courses.
+This survey was conducted on 143 girls in an all-female boarding school in Guatemala before and after a pair of Duke students conducted STEM-focused courses.
 Grade 1 would be equivalent to 7th grade in the American school system.
 We taught girls in grades 1, 2, and 3 the same curriculum, and girls in grades 5 magisterio (mag) and 5 bachillerato